-Flouroquinolone Antibiotics and Charcot-Marie-Tooth Disease
+Fluoroquinolone Antibiotics and Charcot Marie Tooth Disease

-Might fluoroquinolones trigger the expression of Charcot-Marie-Tooth (CMT), a neurological disorder that is a form of muscular dystrophy?
+Might fluoroquinolones trigger the expression of Charcot Marie Tooth (CMT), a neurological disorder that is a form of muscular dystrophy?
 According to MDA.org, “CMT is the most commonly inherited peripheral nerve disorder affecting about 1 in 2,500 people.
 CMT causes damage to the peripheral nerves, which carry signals from the brain and spinal cord to the muscles, and relay sensations, such as pain and touch, to the brain and spinal cord from the rest of the body.”

-Charcot-Marie-Tooth has several genetic markers and is thought of as a purely hereditary disease.
+Charcot Marie Tooth has several genetic markers and is thought of as a purely hereditary disease.
 However, there is a fascinating case-study that was published in The Annals of Pharmacotherapy in October of 2011 entitled “Hereditary Neuropathy Unmasked by Levofloxacin,” that goes over the case of a 56-year-old, formerly healthy man with “no history of medical problems,” who developed difficulty walking, numbness, and burning pain and weakness especially in his legs after taking levofloxacin.
-The patient’s health problems persisted after he stopped taking the levofloxacin and he was subsequently diagnosed with Charcot-Marie-Tooth disease.
+The patient’s health problems persisted after he stopped taking the levofloxacin and he was subsequently diagnosed with Charcot Marie Tooth disease.
 The article notes that:

-“Charcot-Marie-Tooth disease is a clinically and genetically heterogeneous group of hereditary peripheral neuropathies.
+“Charcot Marie Tooth disease is a clinically and genetically heterogeneous group of hereditary peripheral neuropathies.
 Toxic or idiosyncratic reactions to drugs may uncover a preexisting asymptomatic polyneuropathy.
 Fluoroquinolones, including levofloxacin, have rarely been associated with sensory and motor polyneuropathy, perhaps because of the fact that physicians sometimes have difficulty in associating this adverse reaction with fluoroquinolone therapy.”

-Is it possible that this case-study isn’t unique and that the permanent peripheral neuropathies brought on by fluoroquinolones are a result of the triggering of Charcot-Marie-Tooth disease?
+Is it possible that this case-study isn’t unique and that the permanent peripheral neuropathies brought on by fluoroquinolones are a result of the triggering of Charcot Marie Tooth disease?
 Certainly, more research would need to be done for an answer to be found.
-The thought of fluoroquinolone antibiotics, drugs that are prescribed to millions of people every year, unmasking of Charcot-Marie-Tooth, a disease with no cure, is horrifying to say the least.
+The thought of fluoroquinolone antibiotics, drugs that are prescribed to millions of people every year, unmasking of Charcot Marie Tooth, a disease with no cure, is horrifying to say the least.